 Norwich is a beautiful city, steeped in history, dating back over 2,000 years.
 The central streets still follow their medieval course outlined by what remains of the ancient city walls.
-Norwich City is dominated by its magnificent Cathedral and Medieval Castle.
+Norwich is dominated by its magnificent Cathedral and Medieval Castle.
 The city’s newest public building, The Forum, is also an impressive landmark, situated in the heart of the city centre, offering information and entertainment.
-With an unbeatable range of activities, from historic buildings and beautiful courtyards,

 Norfolk has a spectacular coastline, with long sandy beaches, high cliffs, sand dunes, flint pebble banks and salt marshes.
 It is also well known for the Norfolk Broads, an extensive waterway that can be fully explored by boat.
 There are many towns and villages within Norfolk, all with their own individual characters.
 The port of King's Lynn has a long trading history, and today it still has large trade links with the rest of Europe.